 Undergraduate degree programs, like the Bachelor of Arts in Sociology, include courses in research methods, writing, statistical analysis and sociological theory.
 Graduate-level programs, such as the Master of Science in Political Science, include courses in political theory, research methods, political behavior, public administration and American policy.

-Employment for sociologists as reported by the U.S. Bureau of Labor Statistics (BLS) is expected to decline 1% between 2014 and 2024 (www.bls.gov) due to the decline in government grants that fund many jobs for sociologists.
-The BLS indicates that sociologists employed in state government settings in 2015 earned an average annual salary of $63,300.
+Employment for sociologists as reported by the U.S. Bureau of Labor Statistics (BLS) is expected to grow by 4% between 2019 and 2029 (www.bls.gov) due to a continued need for sociologists to apply sociological research to other disciplines.
+The BLS indicates that sociologists employed in state government settings in 2020 earned an average annual salary of $93,420.